andyevers/sec-edgar-api/README.md

 ```

 ## Resolvers

-**WARNING** Still in testing.
-Values may not be accurate for all companies since the properties provided in the reports differ.

 The main problem with the edgar API is that the property names and data provided are not uniform.
 You have to deal with companies omitting important data
 in some filings, or using different property keys for the same data point.